 Students have many different goals in mind when they enroll at Porterville College.
 Some plan to earn a certificate to enhance their job skills while others want to earn a two-year degree and/or transfer to a four-year university.
 Porterville College offers the following certificate and degree programs:

-Associate in Arts and Associate in Science degrees can be used to obtain necessary skills for a range of possible careers or they may be used to transfer to a four-year institution.
+AA Associate in Arts degrees can be used to obtain necessary skills for a range of possible careers or they may be used to transfer to a four-year institution.

-Certificates of Achievement are awarded to students who complete formal instructional programs of at least 18 units designed to prepare them for a specific field or endeavor.
+CA Certificates of Achievement is awarded to students who complete formal instructional programs of at least 18 units designed to prepare them for a specific field or endeavor.

 Students who have been awarded an AA-T or AS-T are able to complete their remaining requirements for the 120-unit baccalaureate degree within 60 semester or 90 quarter units.

 To view the most current list of Porterville College Associate Degrees for Transfer and to find out which CSU campuses accept each degree, please see a counselor.
 Current and prospective community college students are encouraged to meet with a counselor to review their options for transfer and to develop an educational plan that best meets their goals and needs.

 Students must complete a “Degree Evaluation Petition” to begin the formal process of applying for graduation.
 These petitions are available online on the Commencement Web page.
 Although the filing periods change from term to term, the deadline for applying to graduate is generally around the middle of the term prior to the term in which you plan to complete your degree.
 You should see a counselor regarding the application deadlines and degree evaluation process or check Online under commencement for further information on graduating.
 Admissions will contact students regarding “Degree Evaluation Petitions” using the students Gmail account.

 Commencement ceremony is held only once a year in May.
 In order to participate in commencement, students must have completed and/or be enrolled into all of the requirements that will complete their degree.